tamvcspk/vid-kit-simple/docs/architecture.md

 ## **Conclusion**

 This architecture leverages Tauri's power to combine a modern frontend (React, TypeScript, SCSS, PrimeReact) with a robust Rust backend.
 The clear separation between interface and business logic ensures the application is maintainable, scalable, and performant when handling complex video tasks.
-Using JSON for PresetManager is suitable for small data volumes and the application's simple requirements, while Rust provides safety and optimal performance for ffmpeg-related processing.
+Using JSON for PresetManager is suitable for small data volumes and the application's simple requirements, while Rust provides safety and optimal performance for FFmpeg-related processing.

+The modular directory structure enhances maintainability and scalability in both frontend and backend:

-The feature-based directory structure enhances modularity and maintainability, making it easier to extend the application with new features while keeping related code together.
-This organization also improves team collaboration by allowing developers to work on separate features with minimal conflicts.
+- **Frontend:** The feature-based organization keeps related code together, making it easier to extend the application with new features while minimizing conflicts during team collaboration.

+- **Backend:** The layered architecture with clear separation between commands, services, and utilities promotes code reuse and maintainability.
+This organization follows best practices for Rust projects and Tauri applications, making the codebase easier to navigate and extend as the application grows.